 University of Kentucky Logo

 The University of Kentucky logo is businesslike and serious.
 It exemplifies the mark of a public institution of higher learning closely associated with the state.
-The emblem demonstrates the most comfortable environment for students and the service of students for the good of Kentucky.
+The emblem demonstrates the most comfortable environment for students and the best student services for the good of Kentucky.

 University of Kentucky: Brand overview